Sometimes deciding what to wear to a job interview is more nerve-wracking than the actual interview itself.

 Ensure that the collar isn’t too loose around your neck; you should have just enough room to insert your index finger easily.
 Any extra space indicates that the shirt is too large.

-You don’t want your shirt to look baggy, either, when you tuck it in.
+You don’t want your shirt to look baggy when you tuck it in.

-To avoid that, make sure that your dress shirt’s body gently hugs around your own chest and that the bottom of your shirt isn’t overly long.
+To avoid that, ensure that your dress shirt’s body gently hugs around your chest and that the bottom of your shirt isn’t overly long.

 If both of these areas are adequately proportioned to your body, you’ll avoid the embarrassing ballooning that can sometimes happen with dress shirts.